spcial/crypto-arbitrage-bot/README.rst

 Setup
 ----------
-Run setup.py to install the necessary requirements and than run
+Run setup.py to install the necessary requirements

 Run